A shopping cart is the centerpiece of almost every e-commerce website.

 - your saved items into your present purchase

-- “Interactive” Explaining the situation to the customer and letting him decide what he wants to do, namely, which cart to keep or if he wants to merge them:
+- “Interactive” Explaining the situation to the customer and letting them decide what they want to do, namely which cart to keep or whether they want to merge them:

-The alternative SAP Commerce’s out-of-the-box strategy is about merging the account-linked and anonymous carts so that the resulting account-linked cart contains all their unique items combined together.
+The alternative SAP Commerce out-of-the-box strategy is about merging the account-linked and anonymous carts so that the resulting account-linked cart contains all their unique items combined together.

 Shopping Cart via Polyglot Persistence

-In v.1905, SAP introduced a Polyglot Persistence, a feature that was supposed to help to relieve the load of the main database or to provide dedicated storage for some resource-intensive data, such as shopping carts.
+In v1905, SAP introduced Polyglot Persistence, a feature that was supposed to help relieve the load on the main database or provide dedicated storage for some resource-intensive data, such as shopping carts.

-To make it possible, the developers need to optimize the data structure and its related types as a single composed structure, or a document.
+To make it possible, developers need to optimize the data structure and its related types as a single composed structure, or document.

-Polyglot persistence offers a default implementation for the Cart type (ydocumentcart extension template).
-Currently, ydocumentcart supports Azure SQL Server, HSQL, MySQL.
+Polyglot Persistence offers a default implementation for the Cart type, the ydocumentcart extension template.
+Currently, ydocumentcart supports Azure SQL Server, HSQL, and MySQL.

-Additionally, there are transaction management and caching subsystem, which allows you to cache all modifications performed on a single item and flush them to the persistent storage when the main operation ends.
+Additionally, there are transaction management and caching subsystems, which allow you to cache all modifications performed on a single item and flush them to persistent storage when the main operation ends.
 Reading is realized through a query language similar to FlexibleSearch.

-I am not aware of any implementations where polyglot persistence would be leveraged in any way and for Carts in particular.
+I am not aware of any implementations where Polyglot Persistence would be leveraged in any way, particularly for Carts.
 Experimenting with it is on my bucket list.
 Stay tuned!

 Monitoring and Alerting

-- Installing and configuring an alerting system to get notified if any of the metrics fell outside the defined range
+- Installing and configuring an alerting system to get notified if any of the metrics fall outside the defined range.

 The following metrics are useful and easy to collect:

-- Number of sessions where at least one item is added to shopping cart / total number of sessions – per time unit
+- Number of sessions where at least one item is added to the shopping cart / total number of sessions — per time unit.

 Cart Clean-up Processes

-A big number of carts not being used by customers may make your system sluggish and bloated.
-Since the tables carts and cartentries are fast-growing, it is important to regularly clean up.
+A large number of carts not being used by customers may make your system sluggish and bloated.
+Since the carts and cartentries tables are fast-growing, it is important to clean them up regularly.

 There is a cart data retention cronjob available in SAP Commerce called OldCartRemovalCronJob.
-It comes with the commercewebservices extension which exposes part of the Commerce Facades as REST-based web services.
+It comes with the commercewebservices extension, which exposes part of Commerce Facades as REST-based web services.
 Make sure that this extension is included in your configuration if you need it.

 [!]
-Make sure that a OldCartRemovalCronJob is included in your configuration and enabled in your instance.
+Make sure that an OldCartRemovalCronJob is included in your configuration and enabled in your instance.

-The job removes carts (together with their cart entries) older than specified time in seconds provided in the configuration.
+The job removes carts, together with their cart entries, older than the specified time in seconds provided in the configuration.
 The default values are 14 days for anonymous carts and 1 month for anonymous carts.